Seatis/my-teaching-materials/workshop/hardware/PWM/README.md

 - Create a new AtmelStudio project
 - Create the PWM related functions, definitions, variables etc. in a separate .c and .h file!
 This is necessary, because later on we will add more files to the project!
 - Write a function which initializes the TC0 timer in Fast PWM mode
-- Write a function which sets the duty cycle (0-100) of PWM signal on the OC0A pin
+- Write a function which sets the duty cycle (0-100) of the PWM signal on the OC0A pin
-    - The function shuld have one uint8_t parameter which value is between 0-100
+    - The function should have one uint8_t parameter which value is between 0-100
 - Try out the init function and the duty cycle setter function
     - You should change the light intensity of the LED

 ### Dimming a LED with a potentiometer
 The goal is to change the LED's light intensity based on the potentiometer's voltage level.

 At first add a potentiometer to the previous circuit.